OOP Menu Project

 - Menu bars aren't reusable, so you have to replicate menus between applications.

 - Although they share common functionality, menus and toolbars don't interact in any way, requiring duplicate or coupled code.
-For example, the SKIP FOR of a menu bar might use NOT _SCREEN.ActiveForm.oToolbar.cmdAdd.Enabled, which highly couples the menu to the toolbar.
+For example, the SKIP FOR of a menu bar might use NOT _SCREEN.ActiveForm.oToolbar.cmdAdd.Enabled, which highly couples the menu

 The goals for this project are: